alimate/errors-spring-boot-starter/README.md

 |      `MissingMatrixVariableException`     |     400     | `web.missing_matrix_variable` |     The missing matrix variable name     |
 |                  `others`                 |     500     |        `unknown_error`        |                     -                    |

+Also, almost all exceptions from the `ResponseStatusException` (Added in Spring Framework 5) hierarchy are handled compatible with Spring MVC traditional exceptions.

 ### Spring Security
 When Spring Security is present on the classpath, a `WebErrorHandler` implementation would be responsible to handle common Spring Security exceptions: